-Magical realism, on the other hand, is a postcolonial Latine literary genre that portrays reality as possessing elements of mythology or fantasy, in what scholars have described as an attempt to make sense of the overlapping realities of the colonized and the colonizer.
-Magical realism is a political genre that often deals with historical events involving exploitation of land and people (i.e. One Hundred Years of Solitude, Love in the Time of Cholera, Like Water for Chocolate).
+Magical realism, on the other hand, is a postcolonial Black and Latine literary genre that portrays reality as possessing elements of mythology or fantasy, in what scholars have described as an attempt to make sense of the overlapping realities of the colonized and the colonizer.
+Magical realism is a political genre that often deals with historical events involving exploitation of land and people (e.g. One Hundred Years of Solitude, Song of Solomon).

-Magical depressive realism, then, attempts to make sense of the overlapping realities we exist in today, particularly as neurodivergent and/or mentally ill folks.
-At the same time, it postulates that there are unique insights MMIND (Mad, Mentally Ill, and Neurodivergent) folks have to offer as a result of their experiences (both internal and external/societal) that must be listened to and centered when considering how to reconstruct our societies in ways that are supportive of life.
+Magical depressive realism, then, attempts to make sense of the overlapping realities we exist in today, particularly as Black MMIND (Mad, Mentally Ill, and Neurodivergent) folks.
+At the same time, it asserts that we have unique insights to offer as a result of our experiences, both internal and external/societal, that must be centered in the dialogue around how we reconstruct our societies to be supportive of life.

 - Magical depressive realism interrogates the WSSCAIP’s predilection for demonizing “negative” emotions and psychic states.
 Looking at nature, specifically our plantcestors (plant ancestors), we see that states of dormancy and decay are essential.
 Colonial culture’s refusal to acknowledge the wisdom inherent to such states leads to an all-consuming denial of the reality of disability and death, an ignorance of the needs of our bodies, minds, and spirits for rituals of grieving and respite, the destruction and neglect of environments and organisms deemed barren or unproductive, etc. Magical depressive realism looks at these “negative” states in ourselves and in our surroundings, and sees them as necessary aspects of our existence.